locaccm/calendarManagement/README.md

 ### Docker Image Structure

-The Docker image uses a multi-stage build process to create a smaller, more secure production image:
+The Docker image uses a single-stage build to create a container that is simple to build and run.
+The `Dockerfile` performs the following steps:

-1. **Builder stage**: Installs all dependencies, generates Prisma client, and builds the TypeScript code
-2. **Production stage**: Includes only production dependencies and the built application

-This approach results in a smaller image size and reduced attack surface.
+1. **Base Image**: Starts from a `node:20` base image.
+2. **Install Dependencies**: Copies `package.json`, `package-lock.json`, and `prisma/schema.prisma` and installs both production and development dependencies using `npm install`.
+3. **Generate Prisma Client**: Runs `npx prisma generate` to create the Prisma client.
+4. **Copy Source Code**: Copies the rest of the application source code.
+5. **Build TypeScript**: Compiles the TypeScript code into JavaScript in the `dist` directory.
+6. **Expose Port and Run**: Exposes port 3000 and sets the `CMD` to start the application with `node dist/src/app.js`.

+This single-stage process is straightforward and suitable for development and production environments where build simplicity is prioritized.

 ## 👤 Author